hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `all_ports` -
   (Optional)
-  For internal TCP/UDP load balancing (i.e. load balancing scheme is INTERNAL and protocol is TCP/UDP), set this to true to allow packets addressed to any ports to be forwarded to the backends configured with this forwarding rule.
-Used with backend service.
+  This field can be used with internal load balancer or network load balancer when the forwarding rule references a backend service, or with the target field when it references a TargetInstance.
+Set this to true to allow packets addressed to any ports to be forwarded to the backends configured with this forwarding rule.
+This can be used when the protocol is TCP/UDP, and it must be set to true when the protocol is set to L3_DEFAULT.
   Cannot be set if port or portRange are set.

 * `network_tier` -
   (Optional)